-As its name implies, the color of this trout is generally brown, shading into a background of green and yellow.
-Spots on the sides of Brown Trout are generally larger and more prominent than on other trout, and they are often bordered with a light-colored "halo."
+As its name implies, this trout is generally brown, shading into a background of green and yellow.
+Spots on the sides are larger and more prominent than on other trout, and they are often bordered with a light-colored "halo".
 Few, if any, dark spots are found on the tail fin.
-The leading edge of all belly fins on brown trout is yellow or about the same color as the body.
+The leading edge of all belly fins on Brown Trout is yellow or about the same color as the body.
 Lower portions of young Brown Trout are yellow, fading to gray or white underneath.
-Males, during the breeding season, often exhibit vivid yellow to reddish-yellow colors along the belly region and a sharply hooked lower mandible.
-The vomer, a bony structure in the roof of the mouth, has sharp teeth in an alternating or "zig-zag" row.
+Males, during the breeding season, often have vivid yellow to reddish-yellow colors along the belly and a sharply hooked lower jaw.
+The vomer, a bony structure in the roof of the mouth, has sharp teeth in an alternating "zig-zag" row.
 There are 115 to 150 scales in the lateral line.

 aquatic insects and their larvae, other aquatic life

 15 pounds, 6 ounces - North Prairie Lake, Blackhawk County, June 1995 - Gerold Lewis, Gladbrook, Iowa

 Try fly-fishing around fallen trees and undercut banks.